 Samepage is designed to be flexible without being overly complicated.
-Learning a bit about Samepage's structure will help you decide which style of use is best for your organization.
+Learning a bit about its structure will help you decide which style of use is best for your organization.

-Samepage groups people and their content together in what we call "Teams".
+Samepage groups people and content together in "Teams".
 Your organization can have multiple teams.
-Each one will contain its own unique set of people and shared content such as files, conversations, tasks, calendars, and pages.
+Each one will contain its own unique set of people and shared content (conversations, files, tasks, calendar events, and pages).

 On a mobile device, this is displayed in separate screens.
-The organization-level screen provides access to your teams and more.
+The dock screen provides access to your teams and more.

-The example below shows that upon selecting the Everyone team, the main display shows the team's CHAT section.
-From there, you can navigate to other team-level content using the icons at the bottom of the screen.
-You can always return to your organization-level content by tapping the Samepage icon in the upper right corner.
+The example below shows that after selecting the Everyone team, the main display shows the team's chat screen.
+From there, you can use the team navigation bar at the bottom of the screen to access other team content.
+You can always return to your dock by tapping the Samepage icon in the upper right corner.

 Choosing a style of use that fits with your organization